rails/rails/guides/source/getting_started.md

 <ul>
   <% @articles.each do |article| %>
     <li>
-      <%= link_to article.title, "/articles/#{article.id}" %>
+      <%= link_to article.title, article_path(article) %>
     </li>
   <% end %>
 </ul>
 ```

 There we go, that is now a little bit cleaner.
 Rails has given us a way to
-shorten this code a little.
-But what you don't know yet is that this line can
+shorten this code quite a lot.
+The `article_path` method that we're calling at the end of this line is using a feature of Rails called a _routing helper_.
-be made even simpler.

-Rails has a feature called _routing helpers_.
 These are methods that can be
-used to generate route paths like `"/articles/#{article.id}"` programatically.
+used to generate route paths like `/articles/1` or `/articles/2` programatically.
 We'll use one of these to generate the route for our article.
 To set this up,
 let's go back to `config/routes.rb` and change this line: